close-dev-team/mobile-close-channel-sdk-ios/README.md

 ## Preparations

-⛔️ The SDK is in a private repository: https://github.com/close-dev-team/mobile-close-channel-sdk-ios.
-Please first contact [us](maurice@thecloseapp.com) to receive access to this repository.
+⛔️ The binary of the SDK framework is in a private repository: https://github.com/close-dev-team/mobile-close-channel-sdk-binary-ios.
+Please first contact [us](maurice@thecloseapp.com) to get access to this repository.
 Make sure you received and accepted the invite before you continue.

 ## Step 1: Adding the SDK

-To add the SDK to your project follow these steps:
+To add the SDK to your project follow the steps in this section.

 ### Using Cocoapods
 #### Access to the repo